How to start IAS preparation?

-One should have done all the ground work before start preparing for IAS exam.
-Students aspiring to become IAS should start their exam preparation with determination, dedication and hard work to reach the Mussoorie.
+One should do all the groundwork before starting preparation for IAS exam.
+Students aspiring to become IAS should start their IAS preparation with determination, dedication and hard work to reach Mussoorie.

-Here in the article, we will provide students with details about how one should start his/her IAS preparation.
+Here in the article, we will provide students with details about how to start IAS preparation.

 1. Basics need to be covered